Exclusive Offers & The Latest Astrology News

 They only had a short spell in charge of Babylon, their rule over the land came to an end when the first Persian empire (Achaemenid Empire) invaded and began the fall of the great and historical empire of Babylon.
 After the fall of Babylon, the term Chaldean and Chaldea lost meaning in relation to the people and the land that they once ruled.

-Under the new Persian rule, the term Chaldean simply then referred to a class of people who were known to be experts in astrology, astronomy, numerology charts, incantations, sorcery, witchcraft, and the mystical arts.
+Under the new Persian rule, the term Chaldean simply then referred to a class of people who were known to be experts in astrology, astronomy, numerology chart, incantations, sorcery, witchcraft, and the mystical arts.
 Although their empire fell into the hands of the Persians, their people still held their beliefs and practised, studied and spread babylonian numerology around neighbouring lands.

 There are numerous myths and legends about the source of this wisdom that the ancient Babylonians discovered and studied and the Chaldeans practised.